Things to do in Zurich, Switzerland

 £$€¥ Ticket prices vary depending on the show, date, times, and seats.
 Prices range from $30 to $400, but are usually at least $100 for adults.
 There is a 5% discount offered to holders of the ZurichCARD.
 If you wish to see the building but not a show, you can enter for free.

 Twenty years ago no tourist would have had a reason to step foot in Zurich West.
-After all, there was nothing charming about abandoned warehouses and old ship-making factories.
+After all, there was nothing charming about abandoned warehouses and old ship-building factories.
 Today, however, the neighborhood is drawing attention from all corners of the world, as it experiences an interesting artistic revival.

 Empty warehouses have been turned into museums, boutique shops, and underground theaters, and some of the concrete blocks have been replaced by trendy and sophisticated designs that cater to a younger crowd.

 Zurich West is now a mecca of art and design, boasting city gardens, second-hand stores, and street art.
 It is also known for its amazing culinary scene, with concept restaurants that are imagining new ways to mix it up.

 Like any self-respecting hipster haven, the neighborhood has the best nightlife in the city.

 where?
 Zurich West is District 5.
 As an relatively big neighborhood, there are several places to start exploring.
 Take trams 4, 13, or 17 to Escher Wyss Platz or tram 4 to Technopark to begin at a centralized location.
 MAP